SatoriCyber/universal-data-permissions-scanner/CONTRIBUTING.md

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Get Started!
 Ready to contribute?
-Here's how to set up `authz-analyzer` for local development.
+Here's how to set up `universal-data-permissions-scanner` for local development.

-1. Fork the `authz-analyzer` repo on GitHub.
+1. Fork the `universal-data-permissions-scanner` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/authz-analyzer.git
+    $ git clone git@github.com:your_name_here/universal-data-permissions-scanner.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.